inder-tg/mobar/README.md

 <details>
 <summary>2023</summary>

 ## XXV Congreso SELPER Mexico 2023

-- On Octobre 24, starting at 12:10 hrs (CST), the content of this was shared with the attendees of the XXV Congreso SELPER Mexico 2023.
+- On Octobre 24, starting at 12:10 hrs (CST), the content of this repository was shared with the attendees of the XXV Congreso SELPER Mexico 2023.

 </details>